pluma/literalify/README.md

 Creates a browserify transform that will replace the given require calls with the given JavaScript expressions.

-# Unlicense
+# License

-This is free and unencumbered public domain software.
-For more information, see http://unlicense.org/ or the accompanying [UNLICENSE](https://github.com/pluma/literalify/blob/master/UNLICENSE) file.
+The MIT/Expat license.
+For more information, see http://pluma.mit-license.org/ or the accompanying [LICENSE](https://github.com/pluma/counting/blob/master/LICENSE) file.